GoogleChrome/developer.chrome.com/site/en/blog/shared-element-transitions-for-spas/index.md

 However, a preference for 'reduced motion' doesn't mean the user wants _no motion_.
 Instead of the above, you could choose a more subtle animation, but one that still expresses the relationship between elements, and the flow of data.

-## Changing the transition depending on the type of navigation
+## Changing the transition depending on the type of navigation {:#changing-on-navigation-type}

 Sometimes a navigation from one particular type of page to another should have a specifically tailored transition.
 Or, a 'back' navigation should be different to a 'forward' navigation.